Celebrate Pride Month 2023 with 28+ Pride work ideas!

 8. Create a Pride Playlist with Your Team

 Invite your team to contribute to a Pride playlist!
-Everyone can share a favorite song by an LBGT artist.
+Everyone can share a favorite song by an LGBTQ artist.
 Or, pick a song that embodies the idea of “pride” to you.

-A few can’t-miss artists who are proudly LBGTQ+:
+A few can’t-miss artists who are proudly LGBTQ+:

 - Frank Ocean